aliaksah/depmixS4pp/README.md

-*An Adaptive Simulated Annealing EM Algorithm for Inference on Non-homogeneous Hidden Markov Models*
+**An Adaptive Simulated Annealing EM Algorithm for Inference on Non-homogeneous Hidden Markov Models**

 <p align="justify">
-In this package we are adding adaptive simulated variable selection, and various prediction options for the standard [depmixS4](https://dl.acm.org/icps.cfm) for inference on-homogeneous hidden Markov models (NHHMM)
+In this package we are adding adaptive simulated variable selection, and various prediction options for the standard depmixS4 (https://cran.r-project.org/web/packages/depmixS4/) for inference on-homogeneous hidden Markov models (NHHMM).
 NHHMM are a subclass of dependent mixture models used for semi-supervised learning, where both transition probabilities between the latent states and the mean parameter of the probability distribution of the responses (for a given state) depend on the set of up to p covariates.
 A priori we do not know which (and how) covariates influence the transition probabilities and the mean parameters.
 This induces a complex combinatorial optimization problem for model selection with 4^p potential configurations.
 To address the problem, in this article we propose an adaptive (A) simulated annealing (SA) expectation maximization (EM) algorithm (ASA-EM) for joint optimization of models and their parameters with respect to a criterion of interest.
 </p>